 It is important to note when reading older literature, that it is only since the WHO 2007 classification, that infiltration into brain parenchyma of an otherwise "benign" grade I tumour was sufficient to designate it a grade II tumour.
 As such, the incidence of grade II tumours increased to ~30% 1.

 Generally, It is not possible to confidently distinguish benign (WHO grade I) from atypical (WHO grade II) and anaplastic (WHO grade III) meningiomas on general morphology.
-The most reliable feature is the presence of lower ADC values (reflecting higher cellularity) 3,4.
+The most reliable feature is the presence of lower apparent diffusion coefficient values (reflecting higher cellularity) 3,4.

 Importantly presence of vasogenic oedema in adjacent brain parenchyma is not a predictor of atypical or anaplastic histology 3.

 Brain invasion, although by definition denoting at least a grade II tumour, is also surprisingly difficult to predict on MRI.